 2. Dr. Martin Luther King, Jr. Possibly the greatest role model in U.S. history.
 Just looking at his sincere, kind, serious face, and remembering his legacy makes me a better person.
 Better than looking at stupid Andrew Jackson and his wild warrior mane every day.

-4. An artist, please!
-How about Mark Twain, Elvis Presley, Ella Fitzgerald, John Steinbeck, Louis Armstrong, Walter Cronkite, Bob Dylan, Walt Disney...?
+3. An artist, please!
+How about Elvis Presley, Ella Fitzgerald, Henry David Thoreau, Louisa May Alcott, Emily Dickinson, John Steinbeck, Louis Armstrong, Walter Cronkite, Maya Angelou (note from the future: glad to see this is actually happening, at least on a quarter!)
+Bob Dylan, Walt Disney...?
 Although paying with Disney dollars might feel a little fake.
 Except in Disney World, obviously.

 Oh, as for the title of this post: Our final exam was an essay question about the professor's sweetheart, Andrew Jackson.
 I laid into him.
-My answer was scathing, vile... probably full of profanity and unsupported claims, too.
+My answer was scathing, vile... probably full of profanity, too.
 I got a D, but whatever, I was graduating whether that dick Andrew Jackson liked it or not.